Where is Simon Grayson now?

 Click here to join the UK’s largest MATCHED BETTING service and EARN £45 today.

 Grayson wasn’t out of work for long as Huddersfield offered him the vacant manager’s job just days after leaving Leeds.

 Although he gained promotion to the Championship with the club he was only there for a year as he was sacked after failing to win in 12 consecutive games.

 Grayson was back in football a month later when he was appointed manager of Preston North End and achieved promotion via the play-offs in his first full season at the club.

 In July 2017, Grayson left Preston North End after four years at the club to join recently relegated Sunderland as their new manager.

 Unfortunately, Grayson’s time on Tyneside was short-lived and he was sacked in October 2017 after managing only one win in 18 games during his tenure.

-He made a return to football management in February 2018 in his current role as manager of League One side Bradford City.
+He made a return to football management in February 2018 on a short-term contract as manager of League One side Bradford City.

 The appointment made Grayson the first manager to take charge of the three main West Yorkshire sides – Bradford City, Huddersfield Town and Leeds United.